...

 - The transporter must return a signed copy to the generator before leaving the generator’s property.

-- The transporter who delivers the waste to another transporter or to the
+- The transporter who delivers the waste to another transporter or to the designated facility must:

-- Keep one copy of the manifest,
+- Retain one copy of the manifest; and

 - The transporter must deliver the entire shipment of hazardous waste to:

-- The next designated transporter, or
+- The next designated transporter; or

 - If the load of hazardous waste is rejected by the designated facility, the transporter must retain a copy of the original manifest and obtain a new signed manifest from the rejecting facility.

-Designated facilities, also known as treatment, storage, and disposal facilities, are the ultimate destination for hazardous waste. designated facilities play a large role in the hazardous waste manifest system.
+Designated facilities: also known as treatment, storage, and disposal facilities, are the ultimate destination for hazardous waste. designated facilities play a large role in the hazardous waste manifest system.
 The following requirements apply to designated facilities:

 - To handle electronic manifests, the designated facility must have an EPA Identification Number (even state-only waste facilities) and register with the e-Manifest system.